n8henrie/n8henrie.github.io/_posts/2020-10-30-us-median-income-over-time.md

 increasing by about 6% per year (small denominator, this is less than 8 people).
 Each of them make as much per year as about 42,000 people in the lowest bracket combined.
 The count of people in the lowest bracket is decreasing by less than 2% per year.
-Hpefully this represents improvement in their standard of living, though I suppose it could also be people dropping out of the workforce completely.
+Hopefully this represents improvement in their standard of living, though I suppose it could also be people dropping out of the workforce completely.